IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/dealing_with_large_models.rst

 import.

-These types of errors are usually problems with external software (i.e. not internationally by the end-user) and typically do not affect critical geometry and can be worked around.
+These types of errors are usually problems with external software (i.e. not intentionally by the end-user) and typically do not affect critical geometry and can be worked around.

 Fully resolving boolean issues is a complex case by case topic and not covered